Course - Introduction to Social Studies Education Part 1 (1-7) - MGLU3109

 Course content

-Social studies 1 part 1 provides an introduction to the social sciences as areas of knowledge and school subjects with relevance for teaching at primary and secondary level.
+Social studies 1 part 1 provides an introduction to social studies as areas of knowledge and as a school subject, with relevance for teaching at grade 1-7.
+Introduction to the school subject includes the purpose of the school subject, value mandate and curriculum.

-Within the field of culture, diversity and socialization, emphasis is placed on basic sociological concept, themes and understandings, with the main emphasis on social inequality.
+Within the field of culture, community and identity, emphasis is placed on basic sociological concepts, themes and understandings, with the main focus on social inequality.

-A basic introduction will be given to geographical topics and understandings based on the focus area ‘from the local to the global’ with special focus on place and landscape, population and north / south relations.
+A basic introduction to geographical topics and understandings will be given from the perspective 'from the local to the global' with a particular focus on place and landscape, population, development and globalisation.

 Learning outcome